Guinness World Record Attempt!

-Update 10/5: A high school friend from update NY mailed me tickets from NY & FL that she had collected from several people.
+Update 10/5/19: A high school friend from update NY mailed me tickets from NY & FL that she had collected from several people.
 Thank you Melody!
 I'm grateful for every single ticket.
-It looks like tomorrow I should go over 15,000 tickets!
-(I thought that collecting 10,000 tickets was an impossibility but already pushing for a huge goal of 25,000 total sized and bound tickets!)

 Update 10/3/19: I advertised in my subdivision's newsletter and one of the residents dropped off boxes of tickets; probably several thousand tickets.
 I dry out every lottery ticket before bundling the same-sized tickets in groups of 100.
 Four to five thousand tickets fit into each storage box.

 Found out some exciting news!
-When I'm done with this project, according to the NC Educational Lottery Office, both the draw tickets and scratch-off tickets can be recycled!
+When I'm done with this project, according to the NC Educational Lottery Office, the tickets can be recycled!
 So, I'll just wait until the town does their truck shredder and be there when all of the tickets are shredded on site.
-But, that's down the road...

 You may Email me at: [email protected]